-Artificial Intelligence is the key here.
-It can assist you across the experience, from doing the grunt work that powers personalization to discovering hidden insights within your data.
+Artificial intelligence (AI) is the key to going above and beyond with your digital experience management.
+It can assist you across your entire business, from doing the grunt work that powers personalization to discovering hidden insights within your data.

-Having intelligence intrinsically in the DXP, where it has access to data from every tool and touchpoint, is the ultimate seat for AI to understand and improve the experience — from acquisition to loyalty.
+Having AI intrinsically involved in a DXP, where it has access to data from every tool and touchpoint, is essential for modern businesses.
+Here’s how AI can improve your digital experience, from acquisition to loyalty:

-We once asked 500 people to describe a red dress.
-They came up with 129 words for “red”, 275 descriptions of the belt, 105 descriptions of the length and 216 words to name the occasion at which one would wear the dress.
+We asked 500 people to describe a red dress — they came up with 129 words for “red,” 275 descriptions of the belt, 105 descriptions of the dress length, and 216 words to name the occasion at which one would wear the dress.

-The same person visiting his insurance website on a weeknight via a desktop at home is going to have completely different needs visiting the same site at 2am on a mobile phone while abroad.
+A person visiting their insurance website on a weeknight via a desktop at home will have completely different needs than when they visit the same site at 2 a.m. on a mobile phone while abroad.

-Writing a rule for every one of these micro-journeys a visitor might have would take an eternity — and you’d probably still miss some.
+Writing specific rules for each of these micro-journeys a visitor might have would take an eternity — and you’d probably still miss some vital steps.

 This type of personalization needs to happen at the core of the experience, not on the fringes.

-The DXP platform, sitting at the connected heart of the experience, should be the place where this intelligence is housed and can talk to your entire solutions toolkit to keep learning about your visitors and continuously, automatically, improve their experience.
+A DXP platform, sitting at the connected heart of the experience, should be the place where this intelligence is housed.
+It needs to connect and talk to your entire solutions toolkit to keep learning about your visitors and continuously (and automatically) improve their experience.

-Having AI sitting at the heart of your experience not only means it can use the connected data to give your customers what they are looking for, it can use that data to show you insights you didn’t even know were there to look for.
+Having AI sit at the heart of your experience not only means it can use your data to give your customers what they are looking for, but it can also use that data to show you insights you didn’t even know were there.

-A gut feeling or following best practices perhaps?
-AI can open new doors to business insights by gleaning through your data, identify which patterns and trends are actually making an impact, and give you insights on what you can do to boost or change those patterns.
+When it’s woven into your digital experience management process, AI can open new doors to business insights by parsing through your data, identifying which patterns and trends are actually making an impact, and giving you insights on what you can do to boost or change those patterns.

 Do You Need a DXP?

-The businesses urgently in need of a DXP are those with multiple back-end systems and front in tools currently in silos along the experience, and have marketers and developers hungry to innovate with highly differentiated customer experiences.
+Businesses urgently in need of a DXP are those with multiple back-end systems and front-end tools currently in silos across the digital customer experience, and that have marketers and developers hungry to innovate with highly differentiated customer experiences.

-Deciding if you need a DXP, or are satisfied with a CMS, requires a critical look at where your digital experience is today and, even more importantly, at what level you want it to perform at in the next 5 years.
+Deciding if you need a DXP or are satisfied with a CMS requires a critical look at where your digital experience is today.
+And even more importantly, you need to decide at what level you want it to perform in the next five years.